Amulet-Team/Amulet-Map-Editor/README.md

 3) run `python -m pip install amulet-map-editor` to install the library and all its dependencies.
 4) run `python -m amulet_map_editor` to run the program

+## Running with Docker (Linux)
+The Docker image runs on any Linux distro with Docker support.
+To run the Docker image, clone this repository and run `rundocker.sh`.
+Compatibility with wayland is done through xwayland for x11 support.

 ### Notes

 If you have python 2 installed `python` may point to the wrong version in which case you will have to swap out `python` for `python3`